newrelic-experimental/nr1-ingest-metric-script/README.md

 ## installation
 Once you have updated the script according to your needs, create the monitor as follows:
   1. Select Endpoint availability (Scripted API)
+  2. Select Node 10 Runtime
-  2. Name your monitor and configure the Period
+  3. Name your monitor and configure the Period
   4. Select a location (any but only _one_)
   5. Validate the script and confirm no errors
   6. Save the monitor